- Training & Education

 Availability of Funds -- Funding Cycle:

-Funds will be available for transfer no earlier than the beginning of the fiscal year (July 1) of 2015, and must be used during the fiscal year for which the grant is awarded.
-Grants awarded in the spring 2014 funding round are to be used in support of activities occurring in fall 2014 through spring 2015.
+Funds will be available for transfer no earlier than the beginning of the fiscal year (July 1) of 2017, and must be used during the fiscal year for which the grant is awarded.
+Grants awarded in the summer of 2016 funding round are to be used in support of activities occurring in fall 2017 through spring 2018.

-Submit nomination materials to via email to the Women's Center at firstname.lastname@example.org.
+Submit application materials via email to the Women's Center at firstname.lastname@example.org.
+Please submit all materials within a single PDF or Microsoft Word attachment.

 Questions: Women's Center, 612-625-9837, or email@example.com.